 If you are in a hard marriage, there is still hope.
 This is not a hopeless situation.
 God sees you.
 God is not disappointed in you.
 God loves you and is on your side.
 And he will give you the daily strength to make healthy, holy choices.

-If this post resonated with you and you find yourself in a difficult marriage, email me at firstname.lastname@example.org to join one of my private Facebook groups for women just like you.
+If this post resonated with you and you find yourself in a difficult marriage, let’s work together to move you forward in your healing.

 I cannot reiterate to anyone considering marriage because you are lonely….being married and lonely is way harder than being single and lonely.

 If there are any red flags or doubts, please, please, please, confide in a friend/pastor and take a step back and try to identify those doubts or red flags.